Keith Burkinshaw: Coaching and managerial career

 In June 1984 he was appointed as coach to the Bahrain national side.
 He left that role in July 1986.
 Burkinshaw later managed Sporting Clube de Portugal until he was sacked in February 1988.
 In October 1988 he returned to England as manager of Gillingham, but resigned in April 1989 with the team on the verge of relegation to Division Four.

 Burkinshaw took charge of big-spending Malaysian state team Pahang between late April and July 1991, leading them to the top of the league table before departing for Swindon Town.

 Burkinshaw was later Chief Scout for Glenn Hoddle and Ossie Ardiles at Swindon Town and in May 1992 became assistant to Ardiles at West Bromwich Albion.
 When Ardiles moved to manage Tottenham in the summer of 1993, Burkinshaw was promoted to Albion manager.
-However, his career as Albion manager lasted just one season (1993–94) and he was sacked after they narrowly avoided relegation back to Division Two.
+His career as Albion manager lasted just one season (1993–94) and he was sacked after they narrowly avoided relegation back to Division Two.

 He was later Director of Football at Aberdeen before briefly taking charge as caretaker-manager at Pittodrie when Roy Aitken was sacked in 1997, he left when Alex Miller was appointed as the club's new manager.

 In March 2005 Burkinshaw was appointed assistant manager at Watford.
 He left this position in December 2007 due to a serious family illness, having helped the club reach promotion to the Premier League in 2006.